datalex42/Dataquest-A-Collection-of-Data-Science-Projects/README.md

 ### <center><p align = "left">`Introduction`</p> </center>

-Welcome to my repository of `Dataquest` data science projects!
+Welcome to my repository of `data science` projects!
 In this collection, I utilize `Python` and `SQL` to explore and analyze various datasets, aiming to answer insightful questions using data science methodologies.

 <hr>